cminh99/pizzact/README.md

 # Pizzact

 Web UI built with Reactjs.
-[Try it](https://cminh99.github.io/pizzact)
+You can visit it [here](https://pizzact.vercel.app/).